sl2902/mlbookcamp-code/capstone1/README.md

    ```
    bentoml build
    ```
-   Make sure you have Docker installed.
+   Make sure you have Docker installed, and that it is running.
 Build a Docker container using bentoml.
 Replace the `tag value` with the successfully built model `tag` from the above command
    ```
    bentoml containerize <<tag value>>
    ```